Back to practical guides

 Recognition boosts morale and reinforces positive behaviours.
 Tailor your rewards to match individual preferences, ensuring they feel personal and meaningful.

-Opportunities for career advancement, such as attending industry conferences or taking leadership roles in projects.
+• Development opportunities such as attending industry events or taking leadership roles in projects.

 4. Create a Culture of Autonomy